Last Updated on

 - Who do you usually go traveling with?

 - What languages do you use when traveling?

 - What is the weather normally like where you live?

 - How can the weather effect your feelings?

 - What kind of weather is your favourite and why?

 Which English conversation topics NOT to talk about?

 Some conversation topics can be sensitive for students and when talking about these topics can impact them negatively.
 There are some topics that also are not appropriate for students because they may cause hurtful feelings unless they are brought up in certain circumstances.

-Topics that tend to cause students to become uncomfortable include sexuality, politics and sometimes religious beliefs.
+Topics that tend to cause students to become uncomfortable include things such as politics and religious beliefs.
 Some people tend to have strong opinions on these topics which they entitled too, however it can sometimes be uncomfortable to talk about with students in certain situations.